dspringuel-va/blog-posts/solid-principles/README.md

 }
 ```

 Since a square is a rectangle, it makes sense to extends the `Rectangle` class.
 It reuses the `get` methods, plus the `calculateArea` method.
-However, this inheritance violates the Liskov Substitution Principle and here is why
+However, this inheritance violates the Liskov Substitution Principle and here is an example why:

 ```
 function rectangleTest(rectangle: Rectangle) {